 Mason is noted for camping, hunting and fishing.
 White-tailed deer and wild turkey attract hunters each fall and winter; fishing in the beautiful Llano River is a year round sport.
-Historical interest centers around Indians who once roamed area, a bloody feud known as the Mason County War, and the fort.
+Historical interest centers around Indians who once roamed the Texas Hill Country area, a bloody feud known as the Mason County War, and the fort.

 Many homes and businesses are constructed of original-cut sandstone blocks from old Fort Mason.
 Bluebonnets blanket surrounding hillsides and valleys during spring.
 There are picturesque rock fences stitched along scenic countryside.
 Topaz, the state gem, is found in Mason County’s streambeds and ravines.
 For information about topaz hunts, contact the Mason County Chamber of Commerce.

 Visitors enjoy the historic town square.
 The quaint Mason County courthouse amid large pecan trees offers an excellent photo opportunity.
 The restored, historic Odeon Theater features movies and musical entertainment throughout the year.

 Eckert James River Bat Cave

 One of the largest Mexican free-tailed bat colonies is found here.
 Take U.S. 87 south to R.R.
 1723.
 Go two miles and turn right on R.R.
 2389.
 Follow the signs to the cave.
 Watch for cattle and wildlife on the road after dark.
 Call 325-347-5970 for more information.